seborama/pcloud-sdk/fuse/README.md

 ## Status

-At this stage, this is purely explorative.
+At this stage, this is explorative.
 The code base is entirely experimental, most features are not implemented or only partially.

+The drive can be mounted via the tests and it can be "walked" through.

+Files contents cannot be read just yet.

+No write operations are supported

 ## Change log

+2024-Apr-22 - The pCloud drive can listed entirely. `ls` on the root of the mount will list directories and files contained in the root of the pCloud drive.

 2024-Apr-21 - The pCloud drive can be mounted (via the test - see "Getting started"). `ls` on the root of the mount will list directories and files contained in the root of the pCloud drive.